jollyjinx/ZFS-TimeMachine/README.md

 - removes old snapshots on the destination - time machine fashion : 5min/last day, 1 hour last week, 1 day last 3 months, 1 week thereafter

-How to install
+How to use
 --------------

-Right now edit the first four variables in the script according to your setup.
-Add it to crontab and you are set.
+start the script from the command line with --sourcepool and --destinationpool options.

+Set --recursive=1 if you want to send the pools and all sub pools recursively.
+Unset --createdestinationsnapshotifneeded=0 if you don't want the destinationpool to be created.

 My current setup looks like this: